 Frequently Asked Questions

 Mealybugs are everywhere.
 The only way to prevent mealybugs is regularly coating the leaves with a neem oil application.
 It is a fungicide and an insecticide.
 If the leaves are not protected, mealybugs, thrips, aphids, and other sap-sucking pests will find the plant and set up home.

 Do ants eat mealybugs?

 Ants and mealybugs have a symbiotic relationship.
 Ants do not eat plants or mealybugs.
-They feed on honeydew – the excrements of sap-sucking insects.
+They feed on honeydew – the excrement of sap-sucking insects.
 Ants protect sap-sucking insects from natural predators.
-Getting rid of mealybugs will cause the ants to move onto another food source.
+Removing mealybugs will cause the ants to move to another food source.